vikrantmainali/1DV525-Examinaton-3-SPA/README.md

 ## Examination assignment 3
-This is the assignment repo for the third assignment in the course.
+This is the assignment repo for the third assignment in the 1DV525 Introduction to Web Programming course.

 ## Installation
 Make sure node.js and npm is installed on your system.